vpavlenko/web-2024-template/README.md

 ## Tips

 - Break down new functionality into smallest possible bits.
-Don't bundle several unrelated features: if you get an error, you'll lose more time
+Don't bundle several unrelated features: if you get an error for one of them, you'll lose more time retrying
 - Once a Cursor made any small step in the right direction - commit
 - Press "+" to start a new Composer and erase unnecessary previous context.
 Cursor knows what you did before because it looks into the current code
 - If Cursor broke things: either Reject All, press "+" and start from the last commit; or try 2-3 attempts at sending error messages to it and ask to fix